agis/git-style-guide/README.md

   Similarly, if *commit A* solves a bug introduced by *commit B*, it should be stated in the message of *commit A*.

-* If a commit is going to be squashed or fixed-up to another commit use the `--squash` and `--fixup` flags respectively in order to make the intention
+* If a commit is going to be squashed to another commit use the `--squash` and `--fixup` flags respectively, in order to make the intention clear:
-  clear:

   ```shell
   $ git commit --squash f387cab2
   ```

-  *(Tip: Then you can use the `--autosquash` flag when rebasing and the marked commits will be squashed automatically.)*
+  *(Tip: Use the `--autosquash` flag when rebasing.
+The marked commits will be squashed automatically.)*

 ## Merging